CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.5.1 General Groupware.txt

 Overall, the loss of stored data in groupware applications, in addition to a loss of work and the cost of replacement, can also lead to long-term consequences, such as loss of confidence among customers and partners, as well as a negative impact on the public.

 ### 2 7 Attacks on groupware systems and applications
 Groupware systems and individual groupware applications can be compromised by third parties.
 For groupware systems z.
 B. the users, the internal network, used groupware server and the message recipient are intentionally attacked.
 Potential security vulnerabilities can be exploited by attackers to read, modify or delete information in closed groupware systems.
-Even if the access to the groupware applications was not sufficiently protected, for example, attackers could gain access to confidential data.
+Even if the access to the groupware applications was insufficiently protected, for example, attackers could gain access to confidential data.

 ### 2 8 Unreliability of groupware

 Groupware services exchange data quickly and easily.
 However, this is not always reliable: Messages can be lost due to faulty IT systems or faulty transmission paths.
 Causes for this are, for example, damaged cables, failed network coupling elements or incorrectly configured communication software.
-E-mails can also be lost because the recipient address was not specified correctly.
+E-mails can also be lost because the recipient's address was not specified correctly.
 It is also possible that messages are intercepted by third parties or that they read targeted conversations.

 Groupware services are usually not cryptographically secured by default.
 As a result, calendar services may also allow unauthorized persons to view the scheduling of groups or individual persons.